rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 }
 {{< /highlight >}}

-Whereas you would have to provide the second variable to request a specific repository of the organization:
+Provide a second variable to request a specific repository of the organization:

 {{< highlight javascript "hl_lines=3" >}}
 {